ministryofjustice/moj-frontend/docs/components/add-another/_overview.md

 ## Overview

-The ‘add another’ component allows users to add similar information a few times whilst staying on the same page.
+The ‘add another’ component allows users to add similar information to a page a few times.

 ## When to use

-This component works best as a shallow layout for users to enter brief information about items, ideally only a few times.
+This component works best in a shallow layout for users to enter brief information about items, ideally only a few times.

 The items could be:

+-	the names of offences, programmes or people
 -	dates
--	the names of offences, programmes or people
--	payments and their amounts
+- numbers, for example payments and their amounts

 The component reproduces the field labels and so the items need to relate to one another.

 ## When not to use

-Do not use the 'add another' component to collect lengthy or complex data, or if the user
+Do not use the 'add another' component to collect lengthy or complex data.
 This could be a problem because:

-- the items are only saved when the user submits the page (they'll lose it if they refresh the page or accidentally close it)
+- the items are only saved when the user submits the page (they'll lose them if they refresh the page or close it)
-- users may find it hard to check what they've entered, especially if they're referring to a paper form or spreadsheet
+- users may find it hard to check what they've entered, for example against a paper form or spreadsheet
 - very long pages may cause performance issues

 Use the [‘add to a list’ pattern](/patterns/add-to-a-list/) for these scenarios.